Outing Levels & Group Size

 Group Size

-The Club limits hike group sizes, to the greatest degree possible, to 15 participants on well maintained trails, and 12 participants on unofficial trails or hikes involving bushwhacking.
+The Club limits hike group sizes, to the greatest degree possible, to 15 participants but individual leaders may limit participation to less than this.
 When sign-ups exceed these limits, the Club will attempt to lay on one or more additional hikes to respect size limits.